YOUR KEY TO PLUMPING UP YOUR BANK ACCOUNT

 You probably know that I’m Louise Bedford, best-selling author of 4 books on the sharemarket.
 What you may not know is that I have a degree in Psychology, and trading psychology is a major focus for me.

 As traders we seek the goal of unwavering self-control in the execution of our trading plan.
 Increasing our levels of self-awareness is the first step towards attaining this goal.
 If you are relatively happy with your entry and exit techniques, but have a sneaking suspicion that something is standing in between you and incredible profits, then you owe it to yourself to read on.

 What’s Your Financial Thermostat?

 I believe each of us has a personal financial thermostat set at a particular level and it is that setting that determines our financial success.
 My property friend, Michael Yardney owner of Metropole Buyers Agents Melbourne, is also of exactly the same mindset and we’ve discussed these ideas together at length.

 You can be the best at your job or know all the theory about trading, but if your financial thermostat isn’t preset to a higher level, you will never amass a large amount of money.
 And if you do, you are likely to lose it.

 I’m sure you have heard of this phenomenon with lottery winners, who’s thermostat isn’t set for the money they are given.
 And after a few years they have squandered it all.

 Most Australians have their thermostat set low.
 Really low.
-This is mainly because we were taught about money by people with issues about money and fears of money and over time this issues and fears became ours.
+This is mainly because we were taught about money by people with issues about money and fears of money and over time these issues and fears become ours.
 Some people have their thermostats set for millions of dollars, while others settle for thousands.